1998 National League Division Series: Game 2

 Game 2 was a pitchers' duel.
-Kevin Tapani faced Tom Glavine; the two had previously faced each other in the 1991 World Series.
+Kevin Tapani faced Tom Glavine; the pair had previously faced each other in the 1991 World Series.
 Lance Johnson drove in the lone Chicago run in the top of the sixth on a groundout.
 However, leaving Tapani in to pitch the ninth ultimately cost the Cubs the game.
 Javy López hit the game-tying home run and Chipper Jones drove in the winning run in the tenth off Terry Mulholland with an RBI single.
+Odalis Pérez became the first pitcher in major league history to record his first career win in a postseason game.